Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 Where and When

 In 2020 the run was going to take place on Saturday May 30th at the Cloverdale Rodeo Fairgrounds at 6050-176th Street in Surrey (which is about a 45-minute drive from downtown Vancouver).
-This year’s event, however, was cancelled due to concerns about the COVID-19 pandemic.
-The next race is scheduled for May 29th, 2021.
+Unfortunately, it was cancelled due to the pandemic and the event hasn’t taken place since.

 Registration opens months in advance with early-bird pricing, and rates go up as the race date approaches.
-As of mid-March, 2020, the price for the May 30th Vancouver event was about $65.
-Although rates go up over time, the most a participant would have paid in 2020 was $85 per person (plus taxes and fees).
+As of early January, 2022, the price for the 2023 Vancouver event is about $50.
+Over time the rate goes up to the full price of $110.
+So if you know you want to go, buy your ticket early!

 Children ages 8 and older who run the race are charged the same amount as adults.
-There is, however, a family pass which costs about $45 per person and is for a minimum of four members of the same family.
-Members of the military and first responders also get a discount (with valid ID).
+Some years, however, there has been a family pass which costs about $45 per person and is for a minimum of four members of the same family.
+2023 details are to be confirmed.
+Members of the military and first responders also get a discount (with valid ID) and this is indeed the case again in 2023.

-Parking at the venue costs $10 and to leave your stuff at the Gear Check Tent costs a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).
+Parking at the venue usually costs about $10 and to leave your stuff at the Gear Check Tent costs a minimum $5 donation (with proceeds benefiting the Make-A-Wish Foundation).

 For tickets and full details see the official 5K Foam Fest website.